object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

     :sorted:

     abstract data type
         A mathematical :term:`type`, defined independently of any concrete implementation in code.
+Contrast :term:`data structure`

     algorithmic complexity
         A measure of the number of operations (time complexity) or amount of storage (space complexity) required by an algorithm or data structure.
 Algorithmic complexity is usually stated in terms of a bound given in big 'O' notation.

     amortised complexity
         The average complexity of an algorithm considered over a suitably large number of invocations of that algorithm.
 Amortised complexity takes into account circumstances where the worst case complexity of an algorithm is known to occur only rarely.

+    data structure
+        The concrete implementation of a data type in code.
+The data structure is the organisation of the actual information in the computer's memory or on disk.
+Contrast :term:`abstract data type`.

     deque
         A double ended queue.
 An :term:`abstract data type` representing an ordered sequence in which objects can be added or removed at either end.
 A deque is a generalisation of both a :term:`stack` and a :term:`queue`.

+    dynamic array
+        A :term:`data structure` for efficiently storing a variable length sequence of values.
+A fixed length piece of memory, called a buffer, is reserved for the sequence.
+If the number of items exceeds the size of the buffer then a larger buffer is reserved, the contents of the sequence are copied over, and the original buffer is returned to the system.

     queue
     FIFO (first in, first out)
         An :term:`abstract data type` representing an ordered sequence of objects in which objects are accessed in the order in which they were added.

+    ring buffer
+        A generalisation of a :term:`dynamic array` in which two ends of the memory buffer are considered connected in order to enable the sequence to be efficiently lengthened or shortened at either end.

     separation of concerns
         A design principle under which individual components each address a specific well defined need and communicate through well defined interfaces with other components.
 Separation of concerns enables reasoning about one part of a problem independently of other parts.

     stack
     LIFO (last in, first out)
         An :term:`abstract data type` representing an ordered sequence of objects, in which only the most recently added object can be directly accessed.

     worst case complexity
         An upper bound on the :term:`algorithmic complexity` of an algorithm.
 Many algorithms have a relatively low algorithmic complexity most of the times they are run, but for some inputs are much more complex. :term:`amortised complexity` is a mechanism for taking into account the frequency at which the worst case complexity can be expected to occur.

 Exercises
 ---------